25 Perfect Weekend Getaways

 Brainerd Lakes, Minnesota

 A giant Paul Bunyan statue greets visitors by name at Paul Bunyan Land, a kitschy amusement park that's entertained families since the 1950s.
 It's just one example of the outdoor playground of activities in this region.
 Whether you want to golf, boat or jump off the trampoline anchored in the lake, Madden's on Gull Lake near Brainerd offers guests plenty to choose from.
-Cycle Path and Paddle in Crosby rents bikes and kayaks for travelers eager to explore Cuyuna Country State Recreation Area, and Croft Mine Historical Park provides self-guided tours in a tunnel that's refreshingly cool on sticky summer days.
+Cycle Path and Paddle in Crosby rents bikes and kayaks for travelers eager to explore Cuyuna Country State Recreation Area.

 The state's oldest city, Dubuque shines with lively historical districts near the mighty Mississippi.
 Victorian buildings house unique shops, galleries and restaurants in a two-block area called Cable Car Square.
 Take the Fenelon Place Elevator to the top of the bluff for a spectacular tri-state view.
 Nearby, the National Mississippi River Museum and Aquarium includes an immersion theater and 12 big aquariums full of river creatures.
 Drive 32 miles south on US-61 to explore more than a dozen caves at Maquoketa Caves State Park, then unwind at the elegant Hotel Julien Dubuque (pictured), a former Al Capone hideout.